 Consider These Skills for Your Administrative Resume

 One challenge for job seekers in the administrative field is tackling the applicant tracking system.
-Because administrative jobs are in all industries, the ATS is something candidates will likely encounter for most open positions.
-The top employers recruiting for administrative staff may use this tool that automatically reviews resumes for specific key words and phrases related to administrative job duties.
+Because administrative jobs exist across industries, the ATS, which automatically reviews resumes for specific key words and phrases related to the role, is something candidates will likely encounter, especially at larger companies.

-LiveCareer's Resume Builder offers ease of use when candidates want to optimize their administrative resume for the ATS with specific details recruiters are searching for.
-Here are examples of skills the ATS may look for when reviewing resumes for administrative positions:
+LiveCareer's Resume Builder makes it easy for candidates to optimize their administrative resume for an ATS by suggesting with specific details recruiters seek.
+Here are examples of some of the skills the our builder might recommend to help and administrative resume pass an ATS:

 Personable and friendly with staff and customers

-Positive attitude regardless of office task
+Positive attitude

 Customer-service skills